How Cardiac Rehab and Pulmonary Physical Therapy Combine to Help You Recover From Surgery

 Phase III: Ongoing Maintenance and Conditioning Through Cardiopulmonary Physical Therapy Exercises

 After about 8-12 weeks, your pulmonary and cardiac rehab moves to a more individual level.
-Vital signs are no longer monitored.
-Emphasis is placed on improving overall body strength.
+Monitoring of vital signs ends.
+Emphasis moves to improving overall body strength.

 Your cardiopulmonary PT will also implement long-term maintenance strategies.
 These strategies prevent future cardiac or pulmonary episodes from happening.
 By this point, you should have the appropriate knowledge to safely perform your regular activities.